bagels725/Nebu/README.md

   -1.
 PoS is a lot less computationally intensive than PoW, meaning it consumes a lot less electricity and is better for the environment.
 I do not want a mostly-for-fun cryptocoin to be as environmentally damaging as fully serious cryptos like Bitcoin are.

   -2.
 I think PoS is more fair than PoW since it prioritizes those who have staked more rather than those who have more computational power, which allows for significant democratization.
-Some people will say that PoS creates a risk of centralization, but for a sufficiently developed cryptocurrency it would take a *lot* of money to stake enough to have a more-than-trivial chance of winning the validating lottery.
+Some people will say that PoS creates a risk of centralization, but for a sufficiently developed cryptocurrency it would take a *lot* of money to stake enough to have a more-than-trivial chance of consistently winning the validating lottery.
 And besides, the worst nightmare for PoS critics has already come true with centralized crypto exchanges becoming the norm over the years.

   -3.
 I like the aesthetics of proof-of-stake over proof-of-work (e.g. I think "minting" sounds nicer than "mining").
 That probably makes me sound like a weird person, but aren't we all?
 Anyway...